top of page

 During the consultation, we’ll go through it together, and I may ask you to send videos of the problem behaviours so I can get the fullest picture possible before we start.

-Start building a detailed training protocol tailored to your dog.
+• Start building a detailed training protocol tailored to your dog and leave you with some homework to get you started on your behaviour modification journey.

-Important note: For most cases, you’ll be working with me for at least three months, especially for behaviours that are long-standing or deeply ingrained.
+Important note: For more severe cases, you’ll be working with me for at least three months, especially for behaviours that are long-standing or deeply ingrained.
 This ensures we can make steady, lasting progress.

 Within 3–5 working days, you’ll receive a clear, personalised report and behaviour plan.